piplus2/juicer-1.6-nextflow/README.md

 The repository includes required Juicer helper scripts in the `bin/` directory.
 The user must enable either `singularity` or `docker` by selecting the appropriate profile, as the pipeline uses containers for `bwa-mem2`, `samtools`, and `juicer_tools`.
+The Dockerfile used to generate Juicer Tools is available here: [docker-repo](https://github.com/piplus2/juicebox-juicertools-docker)

 ## Quick start